Evan-Coleman/Navius/docs/roadmaps/README.md

 9. [Declarative Features](09-declarative-features.md) - Creating annotation-like declarative programming using Rust macros
 10. [Developer Experience](10-developer-experience.md) - Enhancing the local developer workflow with tools and utilities

+## Completed Roadmaps

+The following roadmaps have been completed and moved to the `completed` directory:

+1. [Project Structure Improvements](completed/11_project_structure_future_improvements.md) - Complete restructuring of the project to improve organization and maintainability
+2. [Project Restructuring](completed/project-restructuring.md) - Initial project restructuring implementation
+3. [App Directory Completion](completed/app-directory-completion.md) - Completion of the app directory structure
+4. [Module Relocation Summary](completed/module-relocation-summary.md) - Summary of module relocations during restructuring
+5. [Project Restructuring Summary](completed/project-restructuring-summary.md) - Summary of the completed project restructuring

+## Testing Progress

+The project has a robust testing framework in place with approximately 35% overall coverage of the codebase.
+Testing progress is tracked in detail in the [Testing Roadmap](testing-roadmap.md) file.
+Key accomplishments include:

+- Core modules are well-tested with nearly 98% coverage
+- API Resource module tests implemented with 40% coverage
+- Multiple testing libraries integrated (mockito, mock-it, proptest, fake)
+- Comprehensive testing of critical components like auth, router, and cache modules

+## Current Implementation Status

+- **Project Structure**: 100% complete - Project structure has been completely reorganized
+- **Developer Experience**: 10% complete - Visual Studio Code configuration with enhanced settings implemented
+- **Testing Framework**: 35% complete - Core testing infrastructure in place
+- **Other Roadmaps**: 0% complete - Not yet started

+## Dependencies Between Roadmaps

+Understanding the dependencies between roadmaps is crucial for efficient implementation:

+### Foundation Dependencies
+- **Dependency Injection** is required by most other roadmaps for service management
+- **Testing Framework** improvements are needed for implementing other features safely
+- **Developer Experience** tools support all other development activities

+### Service Dependencies
+- **Database Integration** depends on Dependency Injection for service management
+- **Enhanced Caching** depends on both Database Integration and AWS Integration
+- **AWS Integration** is required for production deployment of all features

+### Feature Dependencies
+- **API Versioning** depends on Data Validation for request/response handling
+- **Resilience Patterns** depend on AWS Integration for proper monitoring
+- **Declarative Features** enhance all other features but aren't blocking

 ## Progress Tracking

 Each roadmap includes a progress tracking system with: